manuelaguilar/othellogame/othello_api/README.md

  - **make_move**
     - Path: 'makeMove'
-    - Method: POST
+    - Method: PUT
-    - Parameters: game_id, user_name, move, safe_url
+    - Parameters: game_id, user_name, move
     - Returns: A message indicating the if a move was valid, or invalid.
 Returns coordinates of move from CPU when in SINGLE PLAYER MODE.
-    - Description: Takes a pair of row, column coordinates in x,y form, or a single digi, 0 for abandoning a game or 9 to yield turn to the opponent.
+    - Description: Takes a pair of x,y coordinates as input, 0 for abandoning a game or 9 to yield turn to the opponent.
+A message will be returned giving information if the input was valid, or the move was successful, or give a reason if it wasn't, and will include the CPU move coordinates for a single player game.
-    API user must ensure input is properly entered.
-A message will be returned giving information if the move was successful, give a reason if it wasn't, and will have the CPU move coordinates in case of a single player game.
-If the board is filled to 64 pieces, the game ends.
+    If the board's 64 pieces are filled, the game ends.

  - **cancel_game**
     - Path: 'cancelGame'
-    - Method: POST
+    - Method: PUT
-    - Parameters: user_name, game_id, safe_url
+    - Parameters: user_name, game_id. user_name must be user that requested game creation.
     - Returns: Message indicating game was cancelled.
     - Description: The game will be set to status CANCELLED, but the game state will be kept.
 It raises NotFound exception is game can't be found, or a BadRequest